How to Present a Concise Gospel Message

 Don’t let your hearts be troubled.
 Trust in God, and trust also in me.
 2 There is more than enough room in my Father’s home.
 If this were not so, would I have told you that I am going to prepare a place for you?
 3 When everything is ready, I will come and get you, so that you will always be with me where I am.
 4 And you know the way to where I am going.”
 5 “No, we don’t know, Lord,” Thomas said.
 “We have no idea where you are going, so how can we know the way?”
 6 Jesus told him, “I am the way, the truth, and the life.
 No one can come to the Father except through me.
 John 14:1-6 (NLT)

 Even though we do not know the way, the Way knows us.
-He promises us that he will be with us, keep us, and guide us.
+He promised us that he will be with us, keep us, and guide us.
 The future is in his hands, and so are we.

 No matter what unknown confronts us, the answer to our fear is always the same.
 God is with us and controls our destinies.
 Whether we live fearlessly or timidly largely depends on whether or not we believe this.
 Which is it going to be for you and me?